Croydon power stations: Beddington Energy Recycling Facility

-The 25MW Beddington Energy Recycling Facility was started in 2015 and opened in 2019 at a cost of around £210M.
+The 25 MW Beddington Energy Recycling Facility was started in 2015 and opened in 2019 at a cost of around £210M.
 The construction was started in 2016 and completed in 2017 with Lagan Construction and its subcontractors.
 It was built towards the north east corner of Beddington Farmlands that until December 2022 was used for landfill.

 Viridor has a 25 year contract with the South London Waste Partnership, a collaboration between Croydon, Kingston, Merton and Sutton councils to burn non-hazardous residual waste to power a steam turbine and generator.
 The spent steam is condensed by air and recycled, while the exhaust combustion gases are filtered to remove particulates, nitrous oxide, acid gases (e.g. CO_{2}) and adsorb heavy metals, dioxins, furans and volatile organic compounds before being released into the atmosphere.
 The ash is used for road fill after removing any metal.